 Easter is the annual Christian celebration of the resurrection of Jesus.
 Christians believe that Jesus is the Son of God (but also God all on his own; it’s complicated) who lived about 2,000 years ago in Roman-occupied Palestine.
 He was publicly executed for religious and political conflicts.
 Christians celebrate Easter as the day he rose from the dead, which grants believers life, forgiveness, and a connection to God.

 So then what’s up with the bunnies and stuff?

 However, it’s not quite that simple.
-First of all, almost every religion begs, borrows, and steals from surrounding religions and cultures.
+First of all, almost every religion begs, borrows, and steals from surrounding faiths and cultures.
 Christianity wasn’t necessarily up to any malicious appropriation.
 Secondly, Christians have their own reasons for the symbols.
 Chicks hatch from eggs, rabbits emerge from burrows, flowers pop out of the dirt, and butterflies burst from cocoons.
-For Christians, this seems a lot like emerging from a grave or death in some way.
+For Christians, this seems a lot like rising from a grave or death in some ways.
 These typical spring events pointed them back to Jesus and his emergence from the tomb and defeat of death.
-For those of us in the northern hemisphere, signs of spring and signs of Easter line up well.
+For those of us in the northern hemisphere, signs of spring and symbols of Easter line up well.

-Also, since Easter is the biggest celebration of the Christian church (believe it or not, yes, it’s even more holy than Christmas) Christians prepare for it for forty days with the somber season of Lent.
+Also, since Easter is the biggest celebration of the Christian church (believe it or not, it’s even more holy than Christmas), Christians prepare for it for forty days with the somber season of Lent.
 Many Christians give up certain foods and actions during this time of sacrifice and introspection.
 Since Easter ends that period, it’s open season on rich, indulgent things like chocolate, ham, and all the jelly beans you can stuff in your face.
-The delicious treats are a way of celebrating God’s gifts to us in Jesus.
+The delicious treats are a way of celebrating God’s gifts to us in Jesus Christ.

 What day is Easter?